Andrew Van Ginkel

-Andrew Van Ginkel (born July 1, 1995) is an American football linebacker for the Miami Dolphins of the National Football League (NFL).
-He played college football at South Dakota before transferring to Wisconsin and was drafted by the Dolphins in the fifth round of the 2019 NFL Draft.
+Andrew Van Ginkel (born July 1, 1995) is an American professional football linebacker for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the South Dakota Coyotes before transferring to the Wisconsin Badgers.
+Van Ginkel was selected by the Miami Dolphins in the fifth round of the 2019 NFL draft.

-Amateur career
+Early life

-Van Ginkel attended Rock Valley Community High School in Rock Valley, Iowa, where he played football for the Nighthawks, a consolidated team shared with Boyden–Hull High School, as a quarterback.
+Van Ginkel attended Rock Valley Community High School in Rock Valley, Iowa, where he played football for the Nighthawks, a consolidated team shared with Boyden–Hull High School, as a quarterback and defensive back.
 He did not participate in recruiting camps following his senior year of high school football, and did not attract attention from many large schools.

+College career

-Van Ginkel began his college career at University of South Dakota, where he played defensive end.
-He played for one season but transferred to Iowa Western Community College following his freshman year because head coach Joe Glenn retired.
+Van Ginkel began his college career at the University of South Dakota, where he played defensive end.
+He redshirted, then played for one season, earning first-team all Missouri Valley Football Conference honors as a freshman.
+Van Ginkel then transferred to Iowa Western Community College after head coach Joe Glenn retired.
 At Iowa Western, Van Ginkel continued to play defensive end.
-He transferred to the University of Wisconsin and played linebacker for two seasons.
+He transferred to the University of Wisconsin and played outside linebacker for two seasons.

-College statistics

 Professional career

+Miami Dolphins

-Van Ginkel was drafted by the Miami Dolphins in the fifth round, 151st overall, of the 2019 NFL Draft.
+Van Ginkel was drafted by the Miami Dolphins in the fifth round, 151st overall, of the 2019 NFL draft.
 He was placed on injured reserve on September 6, 2019.
 He was designated for return from injured reserve on November 13, 2019, and began practicing with the team again.
 He was activated on November 20, 2019.
-On November 1, 2020, against the Los Angeles Rams, Van Ginkel recovered a fumble lost by Jared Goff and returned it for a 78 yard touchdown during the 28–17 win.
+On November 1, 2020, against the Los Angeles Rams, Van Ginkel recovered a fumble lost by Jared Goff and returned it for a 78-yard touchdown during the 28–17 win.
 This was the second longest fumble return in Dolphins' team history.

 In Week 11 against the Denver Broncos, Van Ginkel forced a fumble on running back Melvin Gordon at the goal line which was recovered by the Dolphins during the 20–13 loss.

+On March 23, 2023, Van Ginkel re-signed with the Dolphins on a one-year contract.
+On January 9, 2024, the Dolphins placed him on injured reserve.